nabetama/holidays_jp/README.md

-# holiday-ja
+# holiday-jp

-holiday-ja determines Japanese holiday.
+holiday-jp determines Japanese holiday.
 The definition of holidays is based on this [csv file](https://www8.cao.go.jp/chosei/shukujitsu/syukujitsu.csv) provided by the Cabinet Office..

 The holiday data is updated once a week by github action, but if you prefer to update it manually, run the following command